The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 ### Embedding Images
 Embedding images is as easy as copy and pasting.
 The image in the clipboard should be inserted into the `/attachments` folder and a wikilink like
 `![[attachments/image.png]]` should appear in the note.
 Renaming the image is recommended, the link should auto-update when renaming the image.
+To change the size of the image adjust the wikilink like this:
+`![[attachments/image.png|500]]` which will render the image 500px wide and keep the aspect-ratio.

 > [!warning]
 > Only images in the `/attachments` folder will be displayed on the website.

+> [!info]
+> It is recommended to only use .svg files when embedding images, as they will scale losless on the website.
+If nothing else is available, .png files are also a good choice.
+Try to avoid .jpg files.
 ### Tags
+Tags can give more context to the note itself.
+It will also show all tags of the note on the website for easier navigation and grouping (see [[0 Authoring Content#Tag Listings]]).
+Only create tags in the Tags Property of the note, so it can correctly render on the website.
+A tag is created with a `#` in front of the text like #fic.
+The case of the letters does not matter.

+> [!info]
+> It is recommended to only write lowercase letters in the tag.

 ## Quartz
 Since all markdown syntax is supported, there is only very few Quartz specific syntax to adhere to.
 Furthermore as you have noticed, files and folders in the  `unpublished` folder will not be published to the website and stay private.